Vail, Colorado: Demographics

-There were 2,165 households in which 11.8% had children under the age of 18, 30.0% were married couples, 3.0% had a female householder with no husband present, and 64.8% were non-families.
-33.2% of all households were made up of individuals, and 2.7% had someone living alone who was 65 years of age or older.
-The average household size was 2.09 people and the average family size was 2.62 people.
+Of the 2,268 households, 46.4% were married couples, 18.4% had a female householder with no spouse present, and 26.6% had a male householder with no spouse present.
+The average family size was 2.62 people.

-The population age distribution was 9.9% people under the age of 18, 14.8% from 18 to 24, 47.9% from 25 to 44, 22.6% from 45 to 64, and 4.7% who were 65 years of age or older.
-The median age was 32 years.
-There were 140.1 males for every 100 females, and 143.0 males for every 100 females age 18 and over.
+The population age distribution was 7.8% people under the age of 20, 31.7% from 20 to 39, 28.7% from 40 to 59, 29.7% from 60 to 79, and 3.6% who were 80 years of age or older.
+The median age was 50.2 years.

-The median household income was $56,680, and the median family income was $66,389.
-Men had a median income of $33,534 versus $32,065 for women.
-The per capita income for the town was $42,390.
-About 1.8% of families and 6.6% of the population were below the poverty line, including 0.9% of those under age 18 and 7.2% of those aged 65 or over.
+The median household income was $100,417, and the median family income was $127,336.
+6.0% of the population were in poverty.
+The average rent was $1,514, and the homeownership rate was 75%.

+7% of the population had a high school or equivalent education, 19.2% had some college but no degree, 6.5% had an associate's degree, 41.5% had a bachelor's degree, and 25.1% had a graduate or professional degree.

 Economy

 The Vail economy relies heavily on tourism.
 The main attraction in Vail is winter sports such as skiing and snowboarding on the mountain, in addition to snowmobiling and snowshoeing, among many other winter sports.
 Vail is also a summer resort and golfing center.
 Summer activities include guided hikes, mountain biking, horseback riding, carriage rides and fishing.
 Vail is also developing as a cultural center, with various art and music venues active throughout the summer.
 The town has a developed culinary center, with a variety of restaurants.

+The median house price is over $1 million in Vail, making it one of Colorado's most expensive housing markets.
+The town faces a worker shortage, as there is insufficient housing.
 A Vail Resorts spokesperson said in 2022 that there is a deficit of some 6,000 beds for the county's work force.
+Vail residents have opposed proposals to increase housing supply in the town.